exelban/stats/README.md

 ```

 ## Requirements
-Stats is currently supported on macOS 10.13 (High Sierra) and higher.
+Stats is currently supported on macOS 10.14 (Mojave) and higher.

 ## Features
 Stats is an application that allows you to monitor your macOS system.